SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/kubernetes.md

  ```

 * Other parameters:
     * **OTEL_PROPAGATORS.** If not set then additional supported by OpenTelemetry context propagators are enabled (b3 - common for service meshes, xray - used by AWS services).
-Default value: `tracecontext,baggage,b3,xray` (except .Net instrumentation which currently supports only `tracecontext,baggage`.
+Default value is `tracecontext,baggage,b3,xray`, except .Net instrumentation, which currently supports only `tracecontext,baggage`.
     * **OTEL_TRACES_SAMPLER.** Default value: `always_on`.
 For details, see other sampling possibilities [here](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#Sampling).